A creative’s guide to Sydney: Glorious beaches, cuturally diverse and a commute by boat

 Another Sydney co-working pioneer that’s still providing consistently good service is Fishburners.
 Australia’s largest co-working space, it boasts cool features like soundproof booths for Skype calls, and hot desks here start at $40 per day.
 Note, however, that like many co-working spaces in Sydney, it’s a members-only program that’s restricted to startups, not individual freelancers.

 The same rules apply at The EngineRoom, which has branches in Chippendale and Darlinghurst.
 Offering a dedicated desk from which you can run your business each day, the venue is firmly focusing on building an entrepreneurial community.
-Prices start from $200 a month for casual membership.
+Prices start from $200 a month for a casual membership.

 Where to eat